Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 # Introduction - Session #1 - Nonviolent Communication Training - Marshall Rosenberg

 > In this session, I'll be giving you an introduction to how I came about the process.
 I'll be talking about, sharing its purpose, and give you an outline of it.
-The process I call nonviolent communication.
+The process I call Nonviolent Communication.

 > Nonviolent communication consists of a value system that we are trying to live by.
 Then it outlines a language, thinking, communication skills, and means of influence that support that way of living.